gathuku/mpesa/README.md

 # Mpesa

 Welcome to [mpesa](https://developer.safaricom.co.ke/) API gem.
-The gem define the API resources and helps developer to make requests cleanly.
+The gem defines the API resources and helps developers to make requests cleanly.

 When you receive a JSON response from an API endpoint, it's really easy to convert this to a Ruby hash.
 But hashes don't feel very Ruby-ish when you're working with them.

-To help on this this gem parse the responses to `OpenStruct` Objects so developer can interact with the response just like regular ruby objects we are used to.
+To help on this gem parse the responses to `OpenStruct` Objects so a developer can interact with the response just like regular ruby objects we are used to.

-This Gem provives an interface that developers can use to convert json to `OpenStruct` objects, this is usefull when you want to parse results callbacks.
+This Gem provides an interface that developers can use to convert JSON to `OpenStruct` objects, this is useful when you want to parse results callbacks data.

-Learn how to build your own gem [link](https://github.com/gathuku/mpesa/blob/master/blog.md)

 ## Installation